opensourceops/nse-stock-fo-analyzer/README.md

-## NSE - Securities in Futures and Options Analysis
+## NSE - Securities in Futures and Options (FO) Analyzer
 <img width="928" alt="Screenshot 2024-08-01 at 11 00 21 AM" src="https://github.com/user-attachments/assets/e685bca7-75ec-4fbe-a7f6-24d55d6704fe">

-Welcome to the NSE Securities in Futures and Options Analysis project!
+Welcome to the NSE Securities in Futures and Options Analyzer project!
 This project provides a comprehensive data analysis platform for stocks listed in the Futures and Options (F&O) segment of the National Stock Exchange (NSE) of India.
 It leverages Streamlit for a user-friendly web interface, fetches live data periodically, and provides analysis based on custom metrics.

 ### Table of Contents